tadayosi/issues/ENTESB-5856/jetty-continuation-test/README.md

 <https://issues.jboss.org/browse/ENTESB-5856>

-The issue is not reproducible with this test.

 ## How to run

-1. Run the test
+Run the test:

     $ mvn clean test

+and you will see the test fails.